JupiterAlien/CEH-Practical-Study-Notes/Google-Dorks.md

 # Google Dork(s) is an advanced search operator option used to identify and find specific information or values within a website.

-### These are the most common that combined can provide you with amazing results.
+### These are the most common ones, that combined, can provide you with amazing results.

 Syntax          | Description              | Example
 --------------- | ------------------------ | ------------